Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Data

 Figure~\ref{fig:median_values} shows the median of diurnal temperature range for each season and each weather station.
 It reveals clear seasonal and spatial patterns.
 In particular, the values appear higher during spring and summer than during winter and autumn.
 Similar patterns are also found when examining other quantiles.
 Histograms of diurnal temperature range for four selected stations and seasons are presented in Figure~\ref{fig:range-histograms}.
 We observe considerable differences in the shapes of the histograms.

-To explore the relation between the explanatory variables and diurnal temperature range, we fit a simple linear model with different quantiles of diurnal temperature range against the standardised explanatory variables.
-These linear models are presented in Figure~\ref{fig:covariates} for the median of diurnal temperature range.
+To explore the relation between the explanatory variables and diurnal temperature range, we fit a simple linear model with different quantiles of diurnal temperature range against standardised versions of the explanatory variables.
+These linear model fits are presented in Figure~\ref{fig:covariates} for the median of diurnal temperature range.
 Most of the estimated trends are significant at the \(5\%\)-level.
 Especially for the mean and variance of historical daily mean temperature, there is a strong linear relationship during winter and autumn.
 Similar trends are found for all other examined quantiles.